Girls Rock n Roll Retreat

 What does a typical day at GRRR look like?

 Most days we start with a camp assembly to prepare campers for the day.
 After that, campers will go to small group instrument instruction.
 During instrument instruction, campers will learn different cover songs and learn how to write and perform their own songs.
 In the afternoons, there are usually some music/social activism workshops and/or fun art activities.
-Campers will then have another hour of band rehearsal and will finish off the day with a closing assembly.
+The rest of the day consists of band rehearsal where campers will be collaboratively writing an original song with their bandmates and the day is finished off with a closing assembly.

 How do the campers get to the showcase concert venue on Friday afternoon?